-The United Nations (UN) has Six main Organs.
+The United Nations (UN) has six main organs.
 Five of them – The General Assembly, The Security Council, The Economic and Social Council, The Trusteeship Council, and the Secretariat – are based at UN headquarters in NEW YORK.
-The Sixth, The International Court of Justice, is located at The Hague in the Netherlands.
+The Sixth, The International Court of Justice, is located in The Hague in the Netherlands.
 All Were established under the UN charter when the Organization was founded in 1945.

 - General Assembly

 - Security Council

 - International Court of Justice

 The General Assembly is the main deliberative, policymaking, and representative organ of the UN.
 All 193 Member states of the UN are represented in the General Assembly, making it the only UN body with universal representation.